|

 For Mac OSX users wanting to transfer .SYX sysex files, we

-recommend using the free and downloadable SysEx
+recommend using the free utility from Snoize called SysEx

-for a list of additional SysEx Utilities and Midifile Players
+of additional SysEx Utilities and Midifile Players.

 For OS X Macs: